benwilcock/android-alltest-gradle-sample/README.md

-This shows a simple Android-Gradle template which demonstrates and configures Instrumentation Tests, Robolectric Tests and Unit Tests together in one project.
+This shows a simple Android-Gradle template which demonstrates and configures Robolectric, Robotium, Instrumentation and JUnit Tests together in one project.

 Project Structure
 -----------------